-Annually, each director is asked to complete a questionnaire to assess the performance and mandate of the Board, its Committees and the directors.
+Annually, each director is asked to complete a questionnaire to assess the performance and mandate of the Board, its Committees and the directors in a confidential peer assessment.
 The Chair of the Board and the chair of the Corporate Governance, Nominating and Risk Committee review the responses and report to the full Board.